Table of Contents

 - Loss of appetite

-- Iron-deficiency decreases expression of dopamine receptors and leads to dysfunctional neurotransmitters
+- Iron deficiency decreases the expression of dopamine receptors and leads to dysfunctional neurotransmitters.

 - Sleep disturbance